robtweed/glsdb/BASIC_APIS_TUTORIAL.md

 Note that if you use this *options* setting, you **MUST** consistently use it **every** time you access the database, to prevent mismatches in the packing used for existing and new array records stored in the database.

-Also note that this packing with leading zeros applies to every array within the database.
+Also note that this packing with leading zeros applies to **every** array within the database.  if any need to contain 1000 or more entries, it will result in corrupted data in the database!

+The default of 6 packed digits should be a suitable compromise between processing efficiency and likely maximum array size: it will only be problematic if you have arrays that require more than 1 million members.
+Remember that, as in the way we handle individual person ids in our example, you can always use a numerically-keyed object instead: these have no limits on the number of entries you can store.

 ### Identifying Array Nodes and Members

-You can determine whether or not a *node* represents an Array by applying its *_isArray* property:
+You can determine whether or not a *node* represents an Array by applying its *isArray* property:

         let person = new glsdb.node('Person.1');
         let firstName = person.$('firstName');
-        console.log(firstName._isArray);            // false
+        console.log(firstName.isArray);            // false
         let colours = person.$('favouriteColours');
-        console.log(colours._isArray);              // true
+        console.log(colours.isArray);              // true

 You can also determine whether or not a *node* represents the member of an Array by applying its *isArrayMember* property:

         let colour0 = new glsdb.node('Person.1.favouriteColours[0]');
-        console.log(colour0._isArrayMember);        // true
+        console.log(colour0.isArrayMember);        // true

 ### Accessing Array Members